copasi/model_replicator/examples/Gene_Regulatory_Networks/README.md

  2. Run a deterministic time course
  3. Run a stochastic time course (using stochastic Direct Method)

- After doing these operations figures that reproduce the behavior displayed in Fig. 1c reference 1 (see note 2).
+ After doing these operations we obtain figures reproducing the behavior displayed in Fig. 1c of Ref.1 (but see note 2):

 ![Deterministic and stochastic time course of repressilator model](ex6_fig2.png)